 The best way to find what saddle will work on your bridge, check all the markings form the underside of your bridge and see our fit chart (below) for the saddle that will fit.
 If your bridge is not listed we do not have a saddle that will work.

 How do I know what saddle will fit my Strat or Tele style bridge?

 The best way to determine what saddle you would need is to measure the E to E spacing of your current guitar.
-Use the chart below as a guide.
-If that does not work, measure the width of one of your current saddles and check our dimensions to see what saddle to buy.
+As well as to choose the design - if it offset intonation screw or centered one.
+Moreover you can measure the width of one of your current saddles and check our dimensions on a product page to see what saddle to buy.